danielkasprzak/csJunk/README.md

 ### How to use it?

-- Enter you .cs file name (make sure it's the same directory)
+- Enter your .cs file name (make sure it's the same directory)
 - Enter number of threads

 ### Credits